Election Day (United States)

-Election Day in the United States is the annual day for general elections of federal public officials.
-It is statutorily set by the U.S. government as "the Tuesday next after the first Monday in November", i.e. the Tuesday that occurs within November 2 to November 8.
+Election Day in the United States is the annual day for general elections of federal, state and local public officials.
+With respect to federal elections, it is statutorily set by the U.S. government as "the Tuesday next after the first Monday in November" of even-numbered years (i.e., the Tuesday that occurs within November 2 to November 8).

-For federal offices (president, vice president, and United States Congress) and most gubernatorial offices (all except for Kentucky, Louisiana, Mississippi, New Jersey, and Virginia), Election Day occurs only in even-numbered years.
-Presidential elections are held every four years, in years divisible by four, in which electors for president and vice president are chosen according to the method determined by each state.
-Elections to the US House of Representatives and the US Senate are held every two years; all representatives are elected to serve two-year terms and are up for election every two years, while senators serve six-year terms, staggered so that one third of senators are elected in any given general election.
-General elections in which presidential candidates are not on the ballot are referred to as midterm elections.
-Terms for those elected begin in January the following year; the president and vice president are inaugurated (sworn in) on Inauguration Day, which is usually January 20.
+Federal offices (president, vice president, and United States Congress) and most governors (all except for Kentucky, Louisiana, Mississippi, New Jersey, and Virginia) and state legislatures are elected in even-numbered years.
+Presidential elections are held in years divisible by four, in which electors for president and vice president are chosen according to the method determined by each state.
+Elections to the U.S. House of Representatives and the U.S. Senate are held every two years.
+All representatives are elected to serve two-year terms.
+Senators serve six-year terms, staggered so that one third of senators are elected in any given general election.
+Elections held two years after presidential elections are referred to as midterm elections.
+Terms for those elected begin in January the following year.
+The president and vice president are inaugurated (sworn in) on Inauguration Day, which is usually January 20.